awsdocs/aws-kms-developer-guide/doc_source/importing-keys-create-cmk.md

 + [Creating a CMK with no key material \(console\)](#importing-keys-create-cmk-console)
 + [Creating a CMK with no key material \(AWS KMS API\)](#importing-keys-create-cmk-api)

+For information about creating multi\-Region keys with imported key material, see [Importing key material into multi\-Region keys](multi-region-keys-import.md)\.

 ## Creating a CMK with no key material \(console\)<a name="importing-keys-create-cmk-console"></a>

 You can use the AWS Management Console to create a CMK with no key material\.
 Before you do this, you can configure the console to show the **Origin** column in the list of CMKs\.
 Imported keys have an **Origin** value of **External**\.